 Stage 2 Exposures

+RMD will manage and monitor all stage 2 assets and report, at least, monthly to the CCo and ManCo.
 Assets classified as stage 2 exposures for IFRS9 purposes are those where credit risk has significant increased compared with expectations at the point of origination/acquisition, but which are not yet considered ‘Credit Impaired’.

 The Branch must raise an impairment allowance equivalent to the latest assessment of lifetime expected credit losses.
 Interest and fee income on stage 2 assets is recognised on the gross carrying amount as per stage 1 above, i.e. without adjustment for expected credit losses.